 Before long, CFE was relied upon by top teams from across the broad spectrum of American motorsports.
 The company's cylinder heads and manifolds have been under the hood of cars at the pinnacle of drag racing, of stock car racing, and of Indy car racing — sometimes all at the same time.

-On the quarter-mile, Foltz's products were an integral part of the 1996, 1997, 2000, 2002, 2007, 2008, and 2009 Pro Stock world championships, two for Jim Yates, four for Jeg Coughlin and one for Mike Edwards.
+On the quarter-mile, Foltz's products were an integral part of the 1996, 1997, 2000, 2002, 2007 - 2009, 2012 - 2014 - 2015 Pro Stock world championships, two for Jim Yates, five for Jeg Coughlin, one for Mike Edwards, one for Allen Johnson and two for Erica Enders.
 "That first championship in drag racing, as a supplier for Jim Yates in 1996, was huge," Foltz said.
 "To compete against the Warren Johnsons of the world was beyond comprehension at the time."